 Noah Beck is a Tax partner in Weil’s Tax, Executive Compensation & Benefits Department and is based in New York.
 Mr. Beck represents public and private companies as well as private equity sponsors and their portfolio companies on the tax aspects of domestic and cross-border mergers and acquisitions, joint ventures, spinoffs, restructurings and workouts, and private equity fund formation issues.

 Mr. Beck is a member of the Tax Section of the New York State Bar Association.
+He has been ranked as an “Up and Coming” lawyer by Chambers USA, where clients note he is “incredibly smart and very thoughtful.
+He gets the 'thinking' side of tax law, meaning he doesn't just plough through documents but makes connections between different areas of law while still being incredibly practical.”
 He is recognized as a leading lawyer by Legal 500 US, is listed in Private Funds Management's “30 Under 40: The 30 Most Influential Private Equity Lawyers Under the Age of 40” and is consistently recognized for Tax: Business by Super Lawyers.
 He is the co-author of “The Demise of CoCos and the Tax Consequences of Exchanging Convertible Debt” (Practising Law Institute, Corporate Tax Practice Series).
 Mr. Beck received his LL.M. and a J.D., cum laude, from the New York University School of Law, where he was a Robert McKay Scholar and a staff editor for the Annual Survey of American Law, and his B.A., cum laude, from Duke University, where he made the Dean’s List with Distinction.